Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 - Fill in the product name, images, long description

-- Put in your inventory, pricing, short description.
+- Put in your inventory, pricing, and short description.

 - Shipping details – price, discount, etc